AidanWhit/CSE3902Mario/SprintPlanner.md

    - Fall detection(reset Mario's location when he fell)
    - a "from-to" spawner/teleporter (from 1-1 to underworld, from 1-1 to 1-2, from main menu to 1-1), setting Mario's location after a specific trigger event
    - has a method like teleport(x,y){}. setting Mario to any location in the current game world for testing
+* Level transition
+  - Gameworld manager: keeps track of the current gameworld(1-1,1-1under ...) so that it can work with pipes
+  - intermediate state: similar to "win" but not exactly win, just "stage-clear" and then move to the next level
+  - Rewrite how the level is loaded so that transition can work smoothly